15 Letterhead Examples With Logos to Inspire Yours

 Image Source

-What we like: Footers are nothing out of the ordinary, and you’ll often see them used for placing contact information.
+What I like: Footers are nothing out of the ordinary, and you’ll often see them used for placing contact information.
 By using colors and fonts that are consistent with the letterhead, footers also can make your documents feel more cohesive and balanced.

 7. Experiment with typography.